Skip to main content

 5. Thrush

 Thrush, a type of fungal infection, is a common side effect of Symbicort and any other inhaler that contains a corticosteroid.
-It usually presents as painful white or yellow patches anywhere in your mouth.
+It typically causes painful white or yellow patches to appear in your mouth or throat.

 There are things you can do to prevent thrush from Symbicort.
 Simply rinse your mouth with water and spit after every time you inhale a dose.
 This helps remove medication residue from your mouth.